Duke Special Populations Core

 Meet Our Leadership

-Keisha Bentley-Edwards, PhD, Assistant Professor in Medicine
+Keisha Bentley-Edwards, PhD, Duke Assistant Professor of Internal Medicine; Associate Director of Research

 K.K.
-Lam, PhD, Director of Operations
+Lam, PhD, Director of Operations for Special Population Core; Child Health Project Leader; CTSI Accelerator

-Sydney Sullivan, MPH, Research Analyst II
+Sydney Sullivan, MPH, HRSA/SPC Research Analyst/Program Coordinator

 Assisted Barrett Bowling, MD, in developing the 5Ts Research Framework.
 Although the framework was designed to facilitate the inclusion of older adults in clinical research, the SP Core has recognized and will promote its relevance as a tool to facilitate inclusion of multiple special populations.
 It targets the 5Ts: target population, team, tools, time, and tips to accommodate.
 The 5Ts Research Framework was selected for presentation at the American Geriatrics Society annual meeting in May 2019.